ThibauldC/iceberg-maintenance-examples/README.md

 }
 ```

-When looking in the data files directory (only 3 files of +- 100Mb are displayed, there is still 1 file of 5Mb):
+Looking into the data files directory, you'll see the rewritten data files, with only 3 files of approximately 100MB
+displayed, and one remaining file of 5MB:

 ![Rewritten data files](images/last_modified.png)